Ear Infections

 Swimmer’s Ear

-The first sign of Swimmer’s Ear is minor pain, accompanied by pus-like drainage from the ear that may be yellow or green and a red, swollen ear canal.
+A common sign of Swimmer’s Ear is minor pain, accompanied by pus-like drainage from the ear that may be yellow or green and a red, swollen ear canal.
 You may experience hearing loss and itchiness.
 As the condition worsens, the pain will increase and symptoms will become more pronounced.
 Eventually, you might experience complete blockage of the ear canal, swollen lymph nodes, and fever.

 Seek medical care at the first sign of an infection.
 Severe pain or fever warrants an immediate call to your doctor or a trip to the ER.